caqg/mingw-dots/.emacs.d/elpa/unicode-fonts-readme.txt

     The default choice of font for each code block balances coverage versus appearance.
 This is necessarily subjective.

+    Unicode also defines the notion of a "script" as a higher-level abstraction which is independent of "blocks".
+Modern fonts can report their script coverage, and Emacs may also access that information.
+However, this library ignores scripts in favor of blocks and glyphs.

     Checking for font availability is slow.
 This library can add anywhere between 0.1 - 10 secs to startup time.
 It is